-B√

-Categories: B ✓ Roadway Capacity Preservation A ✓ Bike & Ped A ✓ Transit Other

-53. Bikeway System.
-Provide information on the relationship of the project to the existing bikeway transportation system and/or how the project will include improvements to enhance or connect to the bikeway system.
-Projects that facilitate the construction of facilities along a regional active transportation corridor will score higher.
-Projects that provide bike facilities where none currently exist will score higher.
+B√ Categories: B ✓ Roadway Capacity Preservation A ✓ Bike & Ped A ✓ Transit Other 53.
+Pedestrian System.
+Provide information on the relationship of the project to the existing pedestrian transportation system and/or how the project will include improvements to enhance or connect to the pedestrian system.
+Projects that facilitate the construction of pedestrian facilities along a regionally significant active transportation corridor will score higher.
+Projects that provide pedestrian facilities where none currently exist and/or provide connections among existing facilities will score higher.

-See related See related attachment

-B√

-Categories: B ✓ Roadway Capacity Preservation A ✓ Bike & Ped B ✓ Transit Other

-54. Transit System.
-Provide a statement as to how the project enhances transit service.
-Beyond what transit related facilities may be part of the project if on existing transit line, projects that make additional improvement, improve (FLM) connections to existing service, or that could enhance future transit service while not on a current transit line will score higher.

 See related attachment

-C.// l · · · · · · · · · · · · · · · · · · ·